waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Agent Underutilization:** I have failed to use my `puzzle_solver_agent` for the lighthouse navigation puzzle and my `reality_check_agent` to prevent hallucinations.
 I must prioritize using my agents.
 - **Inefficient Navigation:** My reliance on `plan_path_to_target` without a solution for moving NPCs is a core inefficiency.
 I must prioritize creating the `persistent_path_executor` tool I conceptualized.
 - **Data Management Failure:** My repeated failed attempts to clean the notepad and deferring marker investigation are critical failures of my core directives.
 Maintenance must be immediate and methodical.

+## 10. Overwatch Critique Debrief (Turn 48335)
+- **Agent Underutilization:** I have failed to use my `puzzle_solver_agent` for the lighthouse navigation puzzle and my `reality_check_agent` to prevent hallucinations.
+I must prioritize using my agents.
+- **Inefficient Navigation:** My reliance on `plan_path_to_target` without a solution for moving NPCs is a core inefficiency.
+I must prioritize creating the `persistent_path_executor` tool I conceptualized.
+- **Data Management Failure:** My repeated failed attempts to clean the notepad and deferring marker investigation are critical failures of my core directives.
+Maintenance must be immediate and methodical.